 There is also another hike to the Akchour Waterfalls.
 We did not do this hike as we met another girl who told us you’d want good shoes to do it (I brought flipflops and keds).
 She said it took a few hours there and back and she was happy to have a guide, it is supposed to be quite beautiful though if you are up for a bit of an adventure.

 Relax on the Terraces of Restaurants and Cafes

 Chefchaoeun has no shortage of restaurants and places to grab a cold drink or mint tea and look out over the rooftops.
 This is a great way to escape the sun and take a little break while still getting to enjoy the beauty of the city.
-We tried two different spots during out visit, Restaurant Aladin which we both really enjoyed and was one of the cheapest places we’ve eaten at (85 dirhams for a starter, main, and dessert).
+We tried two different spots during out visit, Restaurant Aladin which we both really enjoyed and was one of the cheapest places we’ve eaten at.
 We also ate at a place called Bab Ssour which came highly recommended.
 Maybe it was just an off day, or perhaps we didn’t order well, but I much preferred Restaurant Aladin.